leshawn-rice/simple-login-app/README.md

 ## Uses jQuery on profile page for logout event listener and on index page for form validation

 ### This is not intended to be a secure login form
-### This is intended to mini test app to test functionality
+### This is intended to be a mini test app to test functionality

 # Demo